JonahKember/MA-Thesis/Hyperactivity_Impulsivity.md

 <!--layout: page title: "PAGE TITLE" permalink: /Hyperactivity_Impulsivity/-->

+## Dynamic Configuration of EEG Networks: High vs. Low Hyperactivity/Impulsivity

-When particpants attempt to repond "quickly and accurately" to a stimuli that comes up on a computer screen, oscillations coming from distributed brain regions in the cerebral cortex begin to synchronize with one another, and a network of brain regions synchronizing with one another is formed.
+When participants attempt to repond "quickly and accurately" to a stimuli that comes up on a computer screen, oscillations coming from distributed brain regions in the cerebral cortex begin to synchronize with one another, and a network of brain regions synchronizing with one another is formed.
 Interestingly, the organizaiton of this network is predictive of hyperactive/impulsive traits.
 Those who are highly hyperactive and impulsive show an organization of brain regions that is less integrated
 (it takes longer for communication between brain regions to occur), and is more averse to change.